sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-create-a-multilingual-item"></a>How to create a multilingual item

-The next example demonstrates how to configure field values for different languages:
+The following example demonstrates how to configure field values for different languages:

 ``` csharp
 [Fact]